-A flier for the UCSB's Resource Center for Sexual and Gender Diversity event Let's Talk About Kink event; pink and blue divide a tennis ball and net on the lead image for my article "Gender Equality in Sports Shouldn't Hinge on a Binary;" Northwestern University's Queertopia 2021 conference logo.
+A flier for the UCSB Resource Center for Sexual and Gender Diversity event Let's Talk About Kink; Northwestern University's Queertopia 2021 conference logo; the lead image for my article "Gender Equality in Sports Shouldn't Hinge on a Binary."

 2021: Zooming along!

 January through March saw me sheltering in place, working through a winter quarter full of seminars and teaching.
-I completed coursework for the UCSB Interdisciplinary Humanities Center's Public Humanities Graduate Fellows Program, and published an article, "Gender Equality in Sports Shouldn't Hinge on a Binary," on the Fellows Blog.
+I completed coursework for the UCSB Interdisciplinary Humanities Center's Public Humanities Graduate Fellows Program, and published my article "Gender Equality in Sports Shouldn't Hinge on a Binary," on the Fellows Blog.

-In mid-April I will co-host a panel discussion entitled "Let's Talk About Kink," through UCSB's Resource Center for Sexual and Gender Diversity.
-The end of the month will see me co-present on "Quotidian Queer Activism in the Academy" at Northwestern University's Queertopia 2021 conference.
-Presenting again at the beginning of May, I will deliver a paper called "Queer BDSM Intimacies in the time of Covid" at UCLA's QGrad conference.
-This paper draws on the research I completed with minigrant funding from the Multidisciplinary Research on COVID-19 and its Impacts (MRCI) program last summer.
+In mid-April I co-hosted a panel discussion entitled "Let's Talk About Kink" through UCSB's Resource Center for Sexual and Gender Diversity.
+At the end of the month, I co-presented on "Quotidian Queer Activism in the Academy" at Northwestern University's Queertopia 2021 conference.
+Presenting again at the beginning of May, I delivered a paper entitled "Queer BDSM Intimacies in the time of Covid" at UCLA's QGrad conference.
+This paper drew on the research I completed with funding from the Multidisciplinary Research on COVID-19 and its Impacts (MRCI) grant program last summer.

-In June I begin teaching Introduction to Acting as Instructor of Record for UCSB's Summer Session.
-In addition to teaching, I will spend the summer reading wonderful texts on kink, performance, affect, gender, and critical race theory in preparation for sitting my Qualifying Exams in fall 2021.
+In June I taught Introduction to Acting as Instructor of Record for UCSB's Summer Session.
+In addition to teaching, I spent July and August reading wonderful texts on kink, performance, affect, gender, and critical race theory in preparation for my Qualifying Exams, which I will sit in winter 2022.
 Wish me luck and brainwaves.

 Connecting with likeminded scholars is always a pleasure.
 If you research kink and BDSM, please reach out using the Contact page!